usdot-fhwa-stol/c1t-tools/Mapping/map_conversion/README.md

 # SLAM map to PCD conversion
-This repository contains multiple ROS2 packages and some Python scripts to facilitate converting from a SLAM map to a PCD file for use with the CARMA 1tenth scaled-down cooperative driving automation program.
+This contains a ROS2 package to facilitate converting from a SLAM map to a PCD file for use with the CARMA 1tenth scaled-down cooperative driving automation program.
+Other packages and python scripts are needed, and they are mentioned in the "Dependent Repos" section, below.

 The ROS2-based Autoware.auto does not appear to include the **NDT Mapping** from Autoware.ai.
 Additionally, stakeholders may desire to generate their HD maps using a non-C1T vehicle (or a C1T vehicle running some remote-controlled driving platform) and need a solution to generate the PCD maps that are required for **NDT Matching** and localization in the C1T HD Map and scaled-down world.